TengfeiLiu966/tengfeiliu966.github.io/_pages/about.md

 # 🔥 News
 <span class='anchor' id='-news'></span>

-- *2025.07* : &nbsp; Congratulations to Guoxin!
-One paper has been accepted by ACM MM'25!
+- *2025.07* : &nbsp; Our paper "Towards Efficient Power Scene Detection via Topology-preserved Knowledge Distillation" has been accepted by IEEE TII!
-- *2025.07* : &nbsp; We have lunached a special issue on "Generative Computational Social Intelligence: Modeling, Simulation, and Applications" in [IEEE Transactions on Computational Social Systems](https://www.ieeesmc.org/wp-content/uploads/2025/06/GENERA1.pdf) which leaded by [Dr. Kaize Shi](https://profiles.uts.edu.au/kaize.shi) and co-editored with [Prof. Xiaohui Tao](https://tao-xiaohui.com/), [Prof. Guandong Xu](https://sites.google.com/view/guandong-xu), and [Prof. Qi Zhang](https://iip.tongji.edu.cn/info/1044/2610.htm).
-- *2025.05* : &nbsp; Congratulations to Shigen!
-Our study "Heterogeneous Graph-Based Multimodal Brain Network Learning" has been accepted by IEEE TKDE!
+- *2025.03* : &nbsp; Our paper "Hierarchical Multi-modal Transformer for Cross-modal Long Document Classification" has been accepted by IEEE TMM!
-- *2025.05* : &nbsp; Congratulations to [Haoran](https://lhrlab.github.io/) and Mengyang!
-Two papers have been accepted by ICML'25!
+- *2025.01* : &nbsp; Our paper "Tackling Real-world Complexity: Hierarchical Modeling and Dynamic Prompting for Multimodal Long Document Classification" has been accepted by IEEE TCSVT!
-- *2025.05* : &nbsp; Congratulations to Jiangfeng! our study Stella to understand emotion revealed by EEG network has been accepted by IJCAI'25!
+- *2025.01* : &nbsp; Our dataset "[FFA-IR: Towards an Explainable and Reliable Medical Report Generation Benchmark (version 1.1.0)](https://physionet.org/content/ffa-ir-medical-report/1.1.0/) has been published on the platform of PhysioNet.’’
 <!-- - *2025.04*: &nbsp; Congratulations to [Qika](https://qikalin.github.io/)!, our co-worked study "Cross-modal Knowledge Diffusion-based Generation for Difference-aware Medical VQA" has been accepted by IEEE TIP! -->
 <!-- - *2025.03*: &nbsp; I have been nominated as an associate editor of the [IEEE Transactions on Dependable and Secure Computing](https://www.computer.org/csdl/journal/tq/about/107350?title=Editorial%20Board&periodical=IEEE%20Transactions%20on%20Dependable%20and%20Secure%20Computing). -->
 <!-- - *2025.01*: &nbsp; I have been nominated as an assistant editorial board member of the [CAAI Transactions on Intelligent Systems](https://tis.hrbeu.edu.cn/Corp/3300.aspx). -->